Manuel-Kehl/Go-For-It/README.md

 An OSX Version may follow in the future.

-## Donations

-If you like _Go For It!_ and want to support its development, I'd very much appreciate a little [tip](http://manuel-kehl.de/donations) :-)

 # Information For Nerds

 _Go For It!_ is free and open source software licensed under the GPLv3.
 It has been written in _Vala_ making heavy use of the _GTK_ framework.